Host a BAI: College

 Detailed, department-specific, 9-week project plan for the role

-Candidate interviews and hiring (January - May 2025)
+Candidate interviews and hiring (January - February 2026)

-Full Onsite Participation: In addition to hosting the intern, organizations must participate in program-related events
+Full Onsite Participation: In addition to hosting the intern, organizations must participate in program-related events such as orientation, Kickoff and Closing celebrations

 Direct supervision with mid-term and final evaluations